EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 title: Automating removal of SSH key patterns
 ---

-Every now and again, it becomes necessary to remove a user's SSH key from a system.
-At End Point, we'll often allow multiple developers into multiple user accounts, so cleaning up these keys can be cumbersome.
+Every now and again, it becomes necessary to remove a user’s SSH key from a system.
+At End Point, we’ll often allow multiple developers into multiple user accounts, so cleaning up these keys can be cumbersome.
 I decided to write a shell script to brush up on those skills, make sure I completed my task comprehensively, and automate future work.

-## Initial Design and Dependencies
+### Initial Design and Dependencies

-My plan for this script is to accept a single  argument which would be used to search the system's authorized_keys files.
+My plan for this script is to accept a single argument which would be used to search the system’s authorized_keys files.
 If the pattern was found, it would offer you the opportunity to delete the line of the file on which the pattern was found.

-I've always found mlocate to be very helpful; it makes finding files extremely fast and its usage is trivial.
-For this script, we'll use the output from locate to find all authorized_keys files in the system.
-Of course, we'll want to make sure that the mlocate.db has recently been updated.
-So let's show the user when the database was last updated and offer them a chance to update it.
+I’ve always found mlocate to be very helpful; it makes finding files extremely fast and its usage is trivial.
+For this script, we’ll use the output from locate to find all authorized_keys files in the system.
+Of course, we’ll want to make sure that the mlocate.db has recently been updated.
+So let’s show the user when the database was last updated and offer them a chance to update it.

 ```bash
 mlocate_path="/var/lib/mlocate/mlocate.db"